-The Senior Leadership Team currently comprises the Executive Headteacher, Headteacher, three Deputy Headteachers, a Senior Assistant Headteacher, two Associate Assistant Headteachers, a Business Manager (0.4 FTE) and a Support Staff and Student Services Manager (0.8 FTE).
+The Senior Leadership Team currently comprises the Executive Headteacher, Headteacher, three Deputy Headteachers, a Senior Assistant Headteacher, two Assistant Headteachers, a Director of Business and Finance (0.4 FTE) a Senior Leader (Human Resources) and a Support Staff and Student Services Manager (0.8 FTE).
 The Senior Leadership Team control the Academy at an executive level, implementing the policies and budget authorised by Trustees and reporting on Academy performance.
 The Headteacher undertakes the role of Principal and Accounting Officer.